kelvin124124/CopyTranslated/README.md

 ## Settings ⚙️

-Open the plugin settings to select your desired language for translation.
+Open the plugin configuration window to select your desired language for translation.
 Supported languages include English, Japanese, German, French and more (in the future).

+## To-do(s) 🎯

+Add supprt to more UI elements
+Add Chinese support
+Command & window for in-game item translator (maybe)

 ## Contributing 🤝